 This is the narration text that will be used in the voice over.
-It’s recommended you have the project owner sign off on this separately to avoid unnecessary changes and complications later.
+It’s recommended that you have the project owner sign off on this separately to avoid unnecessary changes and complications later.

 Now that we have all the background information we need, it’s time to dive in and start creating our eLearning storyboard.
-We’ll walk through this step by step with examples so you can use it as a reference when you start creating your own storyboard.
+We’ll walk you through this process step by step with examples so you can use it as a reference when you start creating your own storyboard.

 Step 1.
 Assess your needs

 Depending on your project, this step may have already been completed in the analysis stage by an instructional designer.
 In this step you should aim to identify the target audience of your learning and development project and its learning objectives.

 Step 2.
 Decide on an instructional technique/design approach

 Now it’s time to think about how you will present the content to the learner.
 Do you want to present it through storytelling, a scenario-based approach, narrated infographics, or a combination of different content types?